 People who take a booster dose in Greece, can issue their new vaccination certificate on the next day.

 If a fully vaccinated person contracts Covid-19, the vaccination certificate becomes invalid for 14 days after the day the person was found positive to Covid, and becomes valid again on the 15th day.

 Most store employees will check Greek / EU certificates with the Covid-Free app, which they have installed on their phones.
 Customers can show their certificates in paper or digital form, along with proof of ID.

 Tip: EU-vaccination certificate holders can download the Covid Free Wallet app, and keep several certificates (e.g. all family certificates) in one place.
 You will still need to show proof of ID for each person.

-From 16 January 2022, anyone over 60 years of age who is not vaccinated, will be facing a fine of 100 euro / month.
+From 16 January 2022, anyone over 60 years old who is not vaccinated, needs to pay a fine of 100 euro / month.
 This will be traced through the national Greek Taxis system.
 The fine was abolished on 15 April 2022.

 Non-EU Covid certificates

 If you have been vaccinated outside the EU, the Covid-free app will not scan your documents.
-In this case, the employee will check them visually instead.
-It’s best to bring them in paper (rather than digital) form, alongside proof of your ID.
+In this case, the employees will check them visually instead.
+It’s best to carry them in paper (rather than digital) form, along with proof of your ID.

 While most store owners / employees are aware of this by now, you may come across someone who isn’t.
 Still, non-EU certificates are perfectly valid.